PeopleOps Framework

 In practice:

+The word "over" is deliberate.
+What comes before it defines who survives.
 These values are not aspirational.
 They are operational.
-They define how decisions get made, how people get evaluated, how the organization gets structured, and how you measure success.
+They define how decisions get made, how people get evaluated, and how you measure success.

 Eight Guiding Principles